Translate Project

 Translation Panel Large scrollable table of segments, showing source text, segment status and translation.

-Side Panel Located on the right side, this section holds three panels: Translation Memory, Machine Translation and Terms.
+Right Side Panel This section holds three sub-panels: Translation Memory, Machine Translation and Terms.

 Navigation and Status Bar Located at the bottom, this area contains buttons for navigating between project pages and provides translation status information.